D-spec-sec/Networking/Network Link Types.md

 ### ISDN
 (Integrated Services Digital Network) is a telecommunications technology that provides digital data transmission over traditional phone lines.
 It is not related to employing a software controller for dynamic traffic routing in network management, so it is not the correct choice for the technology described in the question.

+### ADSL
+is an outdated technology that provides both symmetric and asymmetric services.
+It offers higher download speeds than upload speeds, making it suitable for scenarios where users typically download more data than they upload.

+### VoIP (protocol, not network)
+(Voice over Internet Protocol): VoIP is a technology for voice communication over IP networks.
+While it involves data transmission, it is not specifically known for providing both symmetric and asymmetric services impacting upload and download speeds.

+### POTS
+(Plain Old Telephone Service): POTS is a term used to describe traditional analog telephone services.
+Similar to PSTN, it is not designed for data transmission with specific considerations for upload and download speeds.